Defining a complaint

 - An Inspector of Corrections may at any time enter a prison and have access to all parts of the prison (including any vehicle used for the transportation of any prisoner during the complainant's period of detention) and any other prisoners for the purpose of investigating a complaint.

-- The prison manager must ensure that the recommendations of the official agency are responded to in an appropriate manner.
+- The prison director must ensure that the recommendations of the official agency are responded to in an appropriate manner.

 - Where a complaint to an Inspector of Corrections requires the Inspector's intervention in order to bring about the correct outcome, that complaint will be deemed to be justified.
 Any of the following conditions may apply: